Check List for Preventing Cold & Flu Infections & Avoiding Epidemics

 Article authored by Caroline Cunningham with reference links provided to credible sources and research studies.

-Caroline left a science teaching career in 1999 after burn-out brought on by stress.
-Today, Caroline’s work is informed by 20+ years experience & deep understanding of self-care practice for greater health, happiness and authenticity.
+Caroline left a science teaching career in 1999 after burn-out brought on by stress and anxiety.
+Today, Caroline’s work is informed by 20+ years experience & deep understanding of self-care practice.

 Caroline is passionate about helping others along their authentic paths.